arpithindukuri/full-stack-todo-app/README.md

 This is a full-stack todo application built entirely by me, Arpith Indukuri.

 This purpose of this project is to give me demonstrable experience using industry standard softwares like SQL, Microsoft Azure, .NET, React.

-This project is not meant to be a groundbreaking idea, or have excellent design.
+This todo app is not meant to be a groundbreaking idea, or have excellent design.
-It is meant to demonstrate my ability to implement your idea in a pragmatic and functional manner.
+It is meant to demonstrate my ability to implement your idea in a pragmatic and functional manner, and to manage my projects and tasks.
 Therefore, the design will be simple, and app functionality will be minimal.
 However, I do aim to write excellent code, and deploy a fully functioning, secure, and scalable product.